swaits/typst-collection/glossy/src/gloss.typ

     } else if it in ("both", "short", "long", "reset", "cap", "pl") {
       return it
     } else if it in ("auto", "description", "supplement") {
+      panic(
+        it,
-      panic(it, "is a valid mode, but is not used by applying a modifier with this name.
-Read the documentation.")
+        "is a valid mode, but is not used by applying a modifier with this name.
+Read the documentation.", )
     } else {
       panic(it, "is not a recognized mode or modifier.")
     }